robertmand/FAIR-DaSH/_episodes/ep1.md

 {: .callout}

-> ## In this research paper, the authors assessed the cost/benefit relationship of the FAIRification process
+> ## In this research paper, the authors assessed the [cost/benefit relationship of the FAIRification process](https://doi.org/10.1162/dint_a_00109)
 > Ebtisam Alharbi, Rigina Skeva, Nick Juty, Caroline Jay, Carole Goble; Exploring the Current Practices, Costs and Benefits of FAIR Implementation in Pharmaceutical > Research and Development: A Qualitative Interview Study.
-Data Intelligence 2021; 3 (4): 507–527. doi: https://doi.org/10.1162/dint_a_00109
+Data Intelligence 2021; 3 (4): 507–527. doi: 10.1162/dint_a_00109
 >
 {: .keypoints}